UniversalRobots/Universal_Robots_ROS_Driver/README.md

 # Universal_Robots_ROS_Driver

 > [!IMPORTANT]
-> ROS 1 is End Of Live since end of May 2025.
+> ROS 1 is End Of Life since end of May 2025.
 This repository isn't further developed anymore.
 > Bugfixes may or may not be added to this repository.
 There are no further binary releases for any
 > ROS 1 distribution from the ROS repositories.
 If you want to use a newer version than the last
 > one released, please either build from source or use the binary packages from the [ROS-O